skinnerboxentertainment/VibeCodeTrisMVP/README.md

 -   **Hardware-Accelerated Rendering:** Immerse yourself in fluid, buttery-smooth 60fps visuals, brought to life by the powerful PixiJS rendering engine.
 -   **Ghost Piece:** Enhance your precision with a toggleable ghost piece, providing a clear preview of where your current piece will land.
 -   **Customizable Block Styles:** Personalize your visual experience.
 Choose from a range of distinctive block themes, including `Modern`, `Classic`, `NES-like`, and the upcoming `Faceted Gem`.
 -   **Dynamic Visual Effects:** A cutting-edge, modular "juice" system elevates every moment.
-Featuring the electrifying "Super Scanline" and nostalgic "VHS Glitch" multiplier displays, with exciting plans for advanced GSAP-powered animations and a sophisticated shader-based post-processing pipeline.
+Currently featuring the electrifying "Super Scanline" and nostalgic "VHS Glitch" multiplier displays as proofs of concept, with exciting plans for advanced GSAP-powered animations and a sophisticated shader-based post-processing pipeline.

 ### Accessibility

 -   **Colorblind-Friendly Palettes:** Play comfortably with multiple expertly designed color palettes, including presets optimized for Deuteranopia, Protanopia, and Tritanopia.
 -   **High-Contrast Mode:** Opt for maximum visual clarity with a dedicated high-contrast theme.
 -   **Distinct Piece Patterns:** Pieces are uniquely identifiable through distinct patterns, ensuring clear differentiation without sole reliance on color.
 -   **Screen Reader Support:** Empowering accessibility for all players, key game events are announced via ARIA live regions, supporting blind and low-vision users.
+(Implemented, but limited)
 -   **Comprehensive Control Options:** Seamlessly control the game with full support for Keyboard, Gamepad, and intuitive Touch controls (featuring virtual buttons and gestures).
+Custom remapping of controls is soon to be implemented in order to extend accessibility options

 ### Audio